Writing Playlist: Haunting

-I picked up my stepdad’s hardcover of Stephen King’s Nightmares and Dreamscapes when I was nine, and although I didn’t read most of it just yet (too boring and adult for my Goosebumps-loving tastes), I came across the one short story with an accompanying photo: a house rising from the street like a rocketship.
+I picked up my dad’s (technically stepdad’s) hardcover of Stephen King’s Nightmares and Dreamscapes when I was nine, and although I didn’t read most of it just yet (too boring and adult for my Goosebumps-loving tastes), I came across the one short story with an accompanying photo: a house rising from the street like a rocketship.
 That caught my attention, and so did the opening line:

 “Although she was only five, and the youngest of the Bradbury children, Melissa had very sharp eyes, and it wasn’t really surprising that she was the first to discover that something strange had happened to the house on Maple Street while the Bradbury family was summering in England.”

 A protagonist with my name, and roughly my age.
-I was a young kid with a new stepdad I didn’t get along with at the time.
-The Bradbury kids in The House on Maple Street had a new stepdad they hated, and they lived in a house that was actually a spaceship, which gave them the perfect avenue for revenge and escape.
+I was a young kid with a new stepdad my mom had married just the year before.
+The Bradbury kids in The House on Maple Street had a new stepdad they didn’t trust, and they lived in a house that was actually a spaceship, which gave them the perfect avenue for revenge and escape.
 I was hooked, to both King and to reading horror.